 Optimizing the entire site’s architecture can also help with freeing up the crawl budget.
 Having a flat but wide architecture, meaning that the most critical pages are not too far from the homepage, will make it easy for Googlebot to reach those assets within the available crawl budget.

-An important aspect of optimizing for the crawl budget is monitoring how Googlebot visits your site and how it accesses the content.
+An important aspect of optimizing your crawl budget is monitoring how Googlebot visits your site and how it accesses the content.

 There are three ways to do it, two of which lie within GSC:

 Google Search Console includes a breadth of information about your site’s stance in the index and the search performance.
-It also provides certain insight into the crawl budget.
+It also provides certain insight into your crawl budget.

 First of all, in the Legacy tools section, you’ll find the Crawl Stats report, showing Googlebot activity on your site within the last 90 days.

 From the report you can see that, on average, Google crawls 48 pages a day on this site.
 Assuming that this rate remains consistent, you can calculate the average crawl budget for the site with this formula: